OEUG99/Knowledge-Garden/pages/Home.md

 - ![image.png](../assets/image_1698081533733_0.png){:height 25, :width 700}
-- # 🌎 Olivia Franklin Knowledge Garden
+- # 🌎 Olivia Eugenio Knowledge Garden
 	- *Jump to navigation:* ((65400a15-4271-4535-b240-814a8e85a8a0))
 	- ## Introduction
 		- Welcome to my knowledge garden, a haven for the intellectually curious and a treasure trove for those eager to expand their horizons.
 As you step into this inviting space, you'll encounter two enriching paths for your journey: a traditional [[Blog]] adorned with carefully crafted articles and my cherished Knowledge Garden’s graph view, a sprawling, vibrant map of interconnected ideas and insights.